 This article talks about the NEW driving laws (from July 2015) don't forget all the existing ones mentioned here.

 The Drink Driving Law and Mobile Phone Legislation and the use of Headphones has changed in France.
-The legal blood alcohol level has being lowered again for new drivers, and rules about headphone usage for phones introduced.
+The legal blood alcohol level has been lowered again for new drivers, and rules about headphone usage for phones introduced.

-Well without the French government constantly adding new driving laws or tinkering with existing ones I wouldn't have much of a website would I?
+Well without the French government constantly adding new driving laws or tinkering with existing ones I wouldn't have much of a website, would I?

-Fortunately they are keeping me busy once again, though in all seriousness fatal road accidents rose by 3.7% last year the first rise for many years according to the French Ministry.
+Fortunately, they are keeping me busy once again, though in all seriousness fatal road accidents rose by 3.7% last year the first rise for many years according to the French Ministry.

-Sadly apart from drivers and passengers over 500 pedestrians and over 150 cyclists were killed, that figure represents an 8% increase for pedestrians so the French government have decided to act.
+Sadly, apart from drivers and passengers over 500 pedestrians and over 150 cyclists were killed, that figure represents an 8% increase for pedestrians so the French government have decided to act.